RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/robotics-project-guide/choose-a-sim.md

 - How physics simulators work.
 - How to determine the type of simulator you require based on your project's specifications.
 - The pros and cons of various simulators tailored for robotics, machine learning/reinforcement learning, and visualization.
-- How to use a custom robot in a simulator.

 ## Why Are Simulators Important in Robotics Projects?